 A short Expression of Interest should be completed by those intending to submit to this call by 16:00 (UK time) on 15 May 2019.

-An information webinar for potential applicants will take place on 2 May 2019, from 13:30 to 15:00 (UK time) through WebEx.
-Potential applicants are strongly encouraged to participate.
+An information webinar for potential applicants took place on 2 May 2019.

 Full proposals should be submitted via the Joint Electronic Submission system (Je-S) by 16:00 (UK time) on 11 July 2019.
 Projects should commence between 1 February 2020 and 1 April 2020.

 - Call specification (PDF, 198Kb) (updated 16 April 2019)

 - Je-S guidance (PDF, 206Kb)

 UKRI will be hosting a Webinar on Friday 10 May 11:00 -12:00 to provide guidance on how to incorporate the gender dimension in your international development research and innovation proposals.
 In the one hour webinar, we will discuss what is gender and gender equality, how to incorporate gender in the lifecycle of your research and innovation and what makes a good Gender Equality Statement.
 There will be an opportunity to ask questions as well.
 Please register here to sign up.